The Cool Oldies 1450 Team

 William Warren – Director of IT Services

-I was born and raised in the Pittsbugh PA area .
-I was a radio DXer and my favorite hobby was picking up the signals of the large 50,000 clear channel stations at night.
+Gene was born and raised in the Pittsbugh PA area .
+He was a radio DXer and his favorite hobby was picking up the signals of the large 50,000 clear channel stations at night.
 During the 50’s and 60’s Pittsburgh was a fertile breeding ground for oldies and doo wop music.
-I developed a passion for this music and lived with it, ate with it, and slept with it.
-As an adult, I decided I wanted to MC my own radio show.
-After receiving my Master of Public Administration (MPA) from American University in 2003, I landed my first broadcasting job at WPFW in Washington DC.
-I am currently on the radio every Saturday at 3pm on COOL Oldies 1450’s Muscles of Soul.
+Gene developed a passion for this music and lived with it, ate with it, and slept with it.
+As an adult, he decided he wanted to MC his own radio show.
+After receiving his Master of Public Administration (MPA) from American University in 2003, he landed his first broadcasting job at WPFW in Washington DC.
+He is currently on the radio every Saturday at 3pm on COOL Oldies 1450’s Muscles of Soul.

 Nick, born in Baltimore, spent his teenage years in Littlestown, PA. where he graduated high school many, many years ago.
 Upon graduating from college, he taught foreign languages in the Carroll County, MD school system.